 Spousal Support Changes Only Affect Divorces Finalized After December 31, 2018

 The spousal support provisions of the Tax Cuts and Jobs Act only affect divorces finalized after December 31, 2018.
 So, if you are currently going through a divorce, it may still be possible to receive the prior tax treatment for divorce settlement.
-But, since California has a six-month waiting period for getting divorced, if you live in the North County area and you have not yet initiated the divorce process, you will need to address the effects of the Tax Cuts and Jobs Act during your divorce.
+But, since there is a six-month waiting period for getting divorced in California, if you live in the North County area and you have not yet initiated the divorce process, you will need to address the effects of the Tax Cuts and Jobs Act during your divorce.

 To be clear, this means that all divorces finalized during 2018 or prior will be grandfathered under the pre-Tax Cuts and Jobs Act spousal support rules.
 Even if you modify the terms of your spousal support arrangement after 2018, you will retain the prior tax treatment unless you specifically opt for the new law to apply.